Skip to main content

 Working with Fogo datasets

-Goldsky provides real-time streaming of Fogo datasets, including all historical data, for both mainnet and testnet.
+Goldsky provides real-time streaming of Fogo datasets, including all historical data.
 The following datasets are currently available:

 DatasetDescription